JasonChe0115/JasonChe0115/README.md

 Now back in Seoul, to graduate Univ.
 (2020.8.1 ~ )

 - 🔥 My Dream is ...
 I want to be a valuable person.
-And Wish to go back to Africa to help local people.
-And Hope to finish the whole Bible study someday.
+And I wish to go back to Africa to help local people.
+And I hope to finish the whole Bible study someday.

 -->
   <div align=center>